- Search The Registry

 Morgan State College was founded on this date in 1938.
-It is one of over 100 Historically Black Colleges and Universities in America (HBCU).
+It is among over 100 Historically Black Colleges and Universities in America (HBCUs).

 From its beginnings as a public campus, Morgan was open to students of all races.
 By the time it became a public campus, the college had become a relatively inclusive institution.
-Until the mid-1960s, when the state's teacher's colleges began their transition to liberal arts campuses, Morgan and the University of Maryland College Park were the only two public campuses in the state with inclusive missions.
-In 1975, the State Legislature designated Morgan as a university, gave it the authority to offer doctorates, and provided for it to once again have its own governing board.
+Until the mid-1960s, when the state's teacher's colleges began transitioning to liberal arts campuses, Morgan and the University of Maryland College Park were the only two public campuses in the state with inclusive missions.
+In 1975, the State Legislature designated Morgan as a university, gave it the authority to offer doctorates, and allowed it to have its governing board again.